jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 You can express the final database structure in Symbol code and in information language ‘dialects’.
 Actually it’s no more than a notational choice.
 Symbol works as a base for information language.
 Information Language is sort of Symbol with an arrow notation and without multiple encapsulation levels.
 Information Language as I (part) defined it, totally flattens out the object structure.
 It hands ideas about flattening out object structure, though.

 Ja, het begint zich een beetje in elkaar te schuiven.
 Information is niet meer dan een Symbol dialect, met een speciale toepassing.
 Als je in Symbol een flat object, arrow notatie invoert dan heb je information language al bijna.
-Hmmm… interessant.
+Hmmm... interessant.

 #### UML

-\- Symbol depicts the technical object oriented organization.
+- Symbol depicts the technical object oriented organization.
 I suspect UML does provide some practical points of view, that Symbol does not.
 Can Symbol somehow serve as an intermediate language which translates to UML and back?
 Or should something UML-like still be used to express systems in a practical way.

 Notes